Near-One/rainbow-bridge/contracts/eth/Readme.md

 * **Note:** Near-bridge can be upgraded by only multi-sig safe address provided as `upgrader` while deployment.
   * A proposal is created for upgradation through hardhat-defender where owners of safe can pass by signing threshold txn.
-  * All m of n owner's must be present to sign txn from hardhat defender to upgrade the contract.
+  * All m of n owner's in multi-sig must be present to sign txn from hardhat defender to upgrade the contract.
   * txn can be signed from defender after running the below command.
   * new implementation contract must be present in `./nearbridge/contracts` directory before running the command.
 * Run this command to upgrade the Near_Bridge upgradable contract:-